hzeller/txtempus/README.md

 with different attenuation times (200ms zero, 500ms one; 800ms sync) and multiple synchronization bits.

+#### JJY
+The [JJY] (Japan) is similar to WWVB, with same timings of carrier switches, but reversed power levels.
+Some bits are different.
+Two senders exist in Japan with 40kHz and 60kHz carrier; their simulations can be choosen with `YYT40` and `YYT60` in this program.

+#### MSF
+The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second (but only one of it contains information).
+Carrier is 60kHz.

 ### Minimal External Hardware

 The external hardware is simple: we use the frequency output on one pin and